annajersey/addressBook/README.md

 Also, large contact list means I would need to add some pagination or rather an infinite scroll, getting data by chunks from the server.

 The filtering process would be changed too.
-To consider all existing contacts while filtering, there should be done a request to the server each time the user press the letter on the filter box and the data should be return also "by page"
+To consider all existing contacts while filtering, there should be done a request to the server each time the user put the letter on the filter box and the data should be return also "by page"